SebastianWelscher/C-BinaryConverter-dll/README.md

 Then include the library at the start of your xxx.cs file with **using BinaryConvert**;

+After that, you can use the classes as usual

       public partial class Form1 : Form